 We need to keep and improve upon our integrated, tiered system of higher education, which has different admission criteria for students entering institutions at each tier.
-To govern this system, we need to implement a more effective governance approach that better balances institutional needs with statewide needs.
-We need an effective oversight body with the responsibility to develop and direct policy to reach statewide goals and the ability to hold the system accountable for implementing these policies successfully.
+To govern this system, we need to implement more effective oversight that better balances institutional needs with statewide needs.
+We need an effective state agency with the responsibility to develop and direct policy to reach statewide goals and the ability to hold the system accountable for implementing these policies successfully.

-Key Strategies Highlighted Tactics Maintain current governance structure pending review.
-Maintain the current higher education governance structure, including institutional and system governing boards, pending a review of the system.
-This structure should continue to include a statewide oversight board - the Colorado Commission on Higher Education (CCHE) with authority to implement broad statewide policy for higher education.
-2. Enhance responsibility and authority of the CCHE.
-Enhance the responsibility and authority of the CCHE in higher education policy to include: Articulating and advocating a vision for higher education and setting forth an agenda for higher education that is responsive to the state's demographics, labor market, and economic development needs, Serving as the leadership body on such policy issues as ensuring access to and successful completion of higher education course work for all Coloradoans, Compiling data on higher education, using common indicators and metrics, for the purposes of describing higher education in the state and ensuring accountability to meet state goals, Negotiating performance contracts with each institution to ensure state goals are being met, and Coordinating with governing boards toward the goal of aligning strategic plans and state goals and priorities.
-3. Review governance and institutional missions.
-Require the CCHE to undertake a review of the system and recommend to the state legislature a potential realignment to a more efficiently and productively meet the current and future needs of students.
-CCHE should maintain clarity and focus on mission for all institutions and specifically: Examine the role and mission, and the research and graduate designations, of all institutions. and Study the Auraria Higher Education Center and whether it remains the most effective structure to meet higher education needs in the Denver regional area.
-4. Implement performance funding.
-Implement a finance policy whereby a portion of state funding to institutions and students is based on performance against specific state goals set forth by the CCHE.
-5. Require consultation with the CCHE in appointment of Executive Director of the CDHE.
-Provide for the Governor to appoint the Executive Director of the Colorado Department of Higher Education in consultation with the CCHE.
-22
+Maintain current governance structure pending review.

+- · Maintain the current higher education governance structure, including institutional and system governing boards. - · This structure should continue to include a statewide oversight board-the Colorado Commission on Higher Education (CCHE)-with authority to implement broad statewide policy for higher education.

+Enhance responsibility and authority of the CCHE.

+- Enhance the responsibility and authority of the CCHE in higher education policy to include: - Articulating and advocating a vision for higher education and setting forth an agenda for higher education that is responsive to the state's demographics, labor market and economic development needs. - Serving as the leadership body on such policy issues as ensuring access to and successful completion of higher education course work for all Coloradoans. - Compiling data on higher education, using common indicators and metrics, for the purposes of describing higher education in the state and ensuring accountability to meet state goals. - · Negotiating performance contracts with each institution to ensure state goals are being met. - · Coordinating with governing boards toward the goal of aligning strategic plans and state goals and priorities.